World War I: War in the Balkans

 Faced with Russia in the east, Austria-Hungary could spare only one-third of its army to attack Serbia.
 After suffering heavy losses, the Austrians briefly occupied the Serbian capital, Belgrade.
 A Serbian counter-attack in the Battle of Kolubara succeeded in driving them from the country by the end of 1914.
-For the first ten months of 1915, Austria-Hungary used most of its military reserves to fight Italy.
-German and Austro-Hungarian diplomats, however, scored a coup by persuading Bulgaria to join the attack on Serbia.
-The Austro-Hungarian provinces of Slovenia, Croatia and Bosnia provided troops for Austria-Hungary in the fight with Serbia, Russia and Italy.
+For the first 10 months of 1915, Austria-Hungary used most of its military reserves to fight Italy.
+German and Austro-Hungarian diplomats scored a coup by persuading Bulgaria to join the attack on Serbia.
+The Austro-Hungarian provinces of Slovenia, Croatia and Bosnia provided troops for Austria-Hungary.
 Montenegro allied itself with Serbia.

-Bulgaria declared war on Serbia on 14 October 1915 and joined in the attack by the Austro-Hungarian army under Mackensen's army of 250,000 that was already underway.
-Serbia was conquered in a little more than a month, as the Central Powers, now including Bulgaria, sent in 600,000 troops total.
+Bulgaria declared war on Serbia on 14 October 1915, and joined in the attack by the Austro-Hungarian army under Mackensen's army of 250,000 that was already underway.
+Serbia was conquered in a little more than a month, as the Central Powers, now including Bulgaria, sent in 600,000 troops in total.
 The Serbian army, fighting on two fronts and facing certain defeat, retreated into northern Albania.
 The Serbs suffered defeat in the Battle of Kosovo.
-Montenegro covered the Serbian retreat towards the Adriatic coast in the Battle of Mojkovac in 6–7 January 1916, but ultimately the Austrians also conquered Montenegro.
-The surviving Serbian soldiers were evacuated by ship to Greece.
-After conquest, Serbia was divided between Austro-Hungary and Bulgaria.
+Montenegro covered the Serbian retreat toward the Adriatic coast in the Battle of Mojkovac on 6–7 January 1916, but ultimately the Austrians also conquered Montenegro.
+The surviving Serbian soldiers were evacuated to Greece.
+After the conquest, Serbia was divided between Austro-Hungary and Bulgaria.

 In late 1915, a Franco-British force landed at Salonica in Greece to offer assistance and to pressure its government to declare war against the Central Powers.
 However, the pro-German King Constantine I dismissed the pro-Allied government of Eleftherios Venizelos before the Allied expeditionary force arrived.
-The friction between the King of Greece and the Allies continued to accumulate with the National Schism, which effectively divided Greece between regions still loyal to the king and the new provisional government of Venizelos in Salonica.
-After intense negotiations and an armed confrontation in Athens between Allied and royalist forces (an incident known as Noemvriana), the King of Greece resigned and his second son Alexander took his place; Greece officially joined the war on the side of the Allies in June 1917.

-The Macedonian front was initially mostly static.
-French and Serbian forces retook limited areas of Macedonia by recapturing Bitola on 19 November 1916 following the costly Monastir offensive, which brought stabilisation of the front.
+The Macedonian front was at first mostly static.
+French and Serbian forces retook limited areas of Macedonia by recapturing Bitola on 19 November 1916, following the costly Monastir offensive, which brought stabilisation of the front.

-Serbian and French troops finally made a breakthrough in September 1918 in the Vardar offensive, after most of the German and Austro-Hungarian troops had been withdrawn.
+Serbian and French troops finally made a breakthrough in September 1918 in the Vardar offensive, after most German and Austro-Hungarian troops had been withdrawn.
 The Bulgarians were defeated at the Battle of Dobro Pole, and by 25 September British and French troops had crossed the border into Bulgaria proper as the Bulgarian army collapsed.
 Bulgaria capitulated four days later, on 29 September 1918.
-The German high command responded by despatching troops to hold the line, but these forces were far too weak to re-establish a front.
+The German high command responded by despatching troops to hold the line, but these forces were too weak to re-establish a front.